VUW-Library/figshare-oaipmh-proxy/README.md

 # How it works
 We use a Apache httpd server as a proxy, rewriting the URLs of figshare OAI-PMH feed to focus on the set we're interested in.

-No data is cached or stored locally.
+No data is cached or stored locally, so the data is always 'live'.